Technigo/project-weather-app/README.md

 Additionaly, I tried to add in more icons and UI color theme to fit different weather conditions.

+## A tryout
+    - I used Javascript modules to load iconArr.js and script.js separately.
+So the js files are cleaner.

 ## Next Step

     - responsice background image